 Prerequisites: BUS 5111, BUS 5114, and BUS 5117.
-As this is the final course in the MBA all eight Core

-Courses must be completed before taking this course. .
+As this is the final course in the MBA program, all eight Core Courses, in addition to at least three elective courses must be completed first before taking this course.
+Credits: 3